Geography

 National parks with legends

-Agriculture has completely shaped the Welsh landscape, with fields and meadows abounding for sheep, cows and horses.
+It's worth noting that agriculture has completely shaped the Welsh landscape, with fields and meadows abounding for sheep, cows and horses.
 The challenge today is to reduce fossil fuel emissions while protecting farmers and breeders.

-The Welsh classification of natural areas includes three NationalParks and fiveAreas of Out standing Natural Beauty (AONB).
+The Welsh classification of natural areas includes three NationalParks and fiveAreas of Outstanding Natural Beauty (AONB).
 Strict rules apply to the construction of roads and houses.
 The three national parks are: Brecon Beacons, Pembrokeshire and Snowdonia Park.

 Created in 1957, Brecon Beacons National Park offers magnificent low mountain scenery.
 The Brecon Beacons wilderness boasts forests, rare trees, lakes, moorland and scattered flocks of sheep.
 And in 2013, Brecon Beacons Park became an International Dark Sky Reserve!